INSIDE: Make a DIY felt Thanksgiving turkey front door wreath for the autumn season.

 *This post contains affiliate links.
 A purchase of any of these items helps to support this blog and its creative efforts at no cost to you.
 To read more, please see my disclosure page.

-The best thing about making this Welcome, Turkey Thanksgiving front door wreath, apart from being quite simple to make, is that you can get creative.
+The best thing about making this Thanksgiving turkey front door wreath, apart from being quite simple to make, is that you can get creative.
 Use whatever color felt you like, arrange your leaves however you like, place your turkey anywhere you like.
-Let your inner turkey free!
+You know, let your inner turkey free!

 – Foam wreath (I used an 16″ wreath size)